Spain arrests Venezuelan spymaster wanted on US drug charges

 Spain’s leftist government last year approved Carvajal’s extradition to the U.S., where he faces federal charges for allegedly working with guerrillas from the Revolutionary Armed Forces of Colombia to “flood” the U.S. with cocaine.

 The extradition order followed a back-and-forth legal battle in which Spain’s National Court reversed an earlier ruling by a high court magistrate throwing out the U.S. warrant for being politically motivated.
-In the interim, Carvajal was released and never heard from again except for a brief statement on social media last year where he said he went underground to protest what he viewed as political interference in his case.
-He has previously denied any wrongdoing.
+In the interim, Carvajal was released and never heard from again except when he said last year that he was going underground to protest what he viewed as political interference in his case.

+He resurfaced on social media earlier this month, posting with little notice what could be a preview of his eventual defense: a statement accusing former Colombian President Álvaro Uribe, who was for years the U.S.’ main caretaker in the war on drugs, of “fabricating” evidence against him and the Chávez government even as it was cooperating with U.S. prosecutors to arrest Colombian narcos hiding inside Venezuela

+“It’s a lie that will eventually collapse,” Carvajal wrote.
+“I’ve always trusted that the truth will prevail.”

-It’s not clear when Carvajal could be sent to the U.S. But his extradition may be slowed down by an asylum request he submitted to Spanish authorities in 2020.
+It’s not clear when Carvajal could be sent to the U.S. But his extradition may be slowed down by an asylum request he previously submitted to Spanish authorities.

 “I’m prepared for either situation, the good or the bad,” Carvajal’s wife, Angélica Flores, told The Associated Press when contacted by phone with the news.
 “It’s up to him and others to give statements.
 This case will continue and we’ll see how it ends.”